GalaxyHunters/VIVID3D/docs/source/pyramid_example.rst

         color_field_min = -BOX_SIZE, #optinal - Min value for the color field, default is min(color_field)
         color_field_max = BOX_SIZE, #optinal - Max value for the color field, default is max(color_field)
-        label =  "My_First_Model", #optinal - label for the model, some formats support it opacity = 0.8 ) #optinal - opacity factor for the model 0 is See throgh
+        label =  "My_First_Model", #optinal - label for the model, some formats support it opacity = 0.8, #optinal - opacity factor for the model 0 is See throgh file_type = "gltf2" #optinal - file format for the export, basic is "gltf2" noise_displacement = 0.0001) #Optional, add noise to the model, improves Voronoi performance, recommend leaving as default

 Here we used the distance from 0,0,0 as a field value and with a threshold of 20, we made a surface.